George Pirie (publisher)

-Mr. Pirie's correspondence to his eldest son George Mitchell Pirie detailed his struggles to make the newspaper profitable and collect payment for advertisements and subscriptions.
+Pirie's correspondence to his eldest son George Mitchell Pirie detailed his struggles to make the newspaper profitable and collect payment for advertisements and subscriptions.
 He also faced lawsuits over content.
-They were often short staffed with his son, Alexander Fraser Pirie, running the Washington Press, and his second wife, Jane Booth (1825–95), at work in the office – "...Mamma is run off her feet".
+They were often short staffed with his son, Alexander Fraser Pirie, running the Washington Press, and his second wife, Jane Booth, at work in the office – "Mamma is run off her feet".
 Another son, Charles Napier Pirie, worked at the paper, and other children may have assisted.
 During this time his priority was to pay his staff and in one letter to his son he wrote that they were now dangerously low in candles.
 In many cases he asked his son to search for potential advertisers in Hamilton, or chase after missed payments.
-In one case his son suggested that Mr. Pirie might attempt to take some work on the Canadian census to help make ends meet.
+In one case his son suggested that Pirie might attempt to take some work on the Canadian census to help make ends meet.
 The sale of his original farm Maryville was also a headache.
 His son arranged for the sale but the new landowner felt that he had overpaid and that the land was impossible to work and unprofitable.

-Mr. Pirie was a poet, and was remembered as one of Canada's Scottish Canadian poets in a 1900 book published in Toronto by the Caledonia Society.
+Pirie was a poet, and was remembered as one of Canada's Scottish Canadian poets in a 1900 book published in Toronto by the Caledonia Society.
 His poetry generally dealt with Canadian patriotism, and social issues such as poverty, and temperance.
 One of his best known poems was "The Volunteers of Canada".
-He also tackled contemporary issues such as Louis Riel in his poem entitled: "The Murder of Thomas Scott".
+He also tackled contemporary issues such as Louis Riel in his poem entitled "The Murder of Thomas Scott".
 He wrote on the Fenian Raids, the difficulties faced by new immigrants, the exploitation of textile workers, and Scottish history.
 His private and unpublished papers included some romantic poems, and poems relating to death and mourning.
 A selection of his poems were published in pamphlet form by the Guelph Herald as "Lyrics of the Late George Pirie, Esq."
 Much of his writing was lost in a house fire, although a booklet of handwritten unpublished poetry, primarily romantic, has been preserved.